Shopify/graphicsmagick-backport/README.md

-# Graphicsmagick 1.3.18 Binary for Ubuntu 12.04 LTS
+# Graphicsmagick 1.3.18 backport for Ubuntu 12.04 LTS

 A backport of [GraphicsMagick](http://www.graphicsmagick.org/) version 1.3.18 for Ubuntu 12.04.
 GraphicsMagick 1.3.18 includes support for the `-auto-orient` flag.